SysManSquad/sysmansquadblogdev/content/posts/2020-06-10-working-with-internet-optimized-task-sequences-and-generic-status-messages.md

   </tr>
 </table></figure>

 (A quick aside: I used a task sequence command line action to run this script.
 The preferred method is to run a PowerShell script; old dog, new tricks, and all that jazz.
 Adam Gross has re-written the above code as a robust PowerShell script.
-The script is available <a href="https://github.com/RonaldMontgomery/SysManSquad/blob/master/New-CustomStatusMessage" target="_blank" rel="noreferrer noopener">here</a>.)
+The script is available [here](https://github.com/RonaldMontgomery/SysManSquad/blob/master/New-CustomStatusMessage).)

 I created similar task sequence actions for 32-bit Visio and the Outlook plug-ins.
 These actions are executed at the start of the task sequence, when there is the best chance the client will successfully return this information.
 We originally had this after the Microsoft 365 Apps install reboot and the messages weren’t always successfully sent – the computer was on VPN and didn’t switch to communicating with the CMG, an issue we’re still trying to understand.